Personal Collections

 17 November, 2023

 Whereabouts was first written in Italian, Lahiri’s second book in the language.
 She translated it herself.
-The novel follows a female narrator as she moves around an unnamed Italian city, likely Rome, over a period of several months.
-She considers herself perhaps less as a stranger to the culture and the language although, than as a passenger of sorts.
+The novel follows a female narrator as she moves around an unnamed Italian city — likely Rome — over a period of several months.
+We gather that she has come to live here of her own accord and what struck me is her sense of being a passenger — rather than a stranger — traversing its foreign culture and language.

 Because when all is said and done the setting doesn’t matter: the space, the walls, the light.
 It makes no difference whether I’m under a clear blue sky or caught in the rain or swimming in the transparent sea in summer. […] I’ve never stayed still, I’ve always been moving, that’s all I’ve ever been doing.
 Always waiting either to get somewhere or to come back.
 Or to escape.
 I keep packing and unpacking the small suitcase at my feet. (p.153)

-She moves through the city with apparent ease but in solitude.
-She has an uneasy relationship to her own solitude but admires other women’s independence.
-From what others say of her, she too is perceived as independent yet wanted by some, like her mother to remain solitary.
-Talking about the daughter of friends:
+She moves through the city with apparent ease but frequently refers to her solitude, with which she seems to hold an uneasy relationship.
+She admires other women’s independence and from what others say of her, she too is perceived as independent.
+Referring to the daughter of one of her friends, she says:

-Reading the book, I thought about the link between independence and solitude?
-Was one the price for the other?
-And what they feel like in the body – is independence necessarily comfortable?
+Whilst reading Whereabouts, I pondered the link between independence and solitude.
+Was solitude a distinct experience of stranger-ness?
+Could we be in solitude and solidary with others at the same time?
+Was solitude the consequence of or the price for independence?
+And what do they both feel like in the body — is independence necessarily comfortable?
 Always?
 Or is it being alert, anxious even sometimes?

-No-one keeps this woman company: no caregiver, no friend, n husband.
-And I bet she knows that in twenty years, when I happen to be in a waiting room like this one for some reason or other, I won’t have anyone sitting besides me, either. (p.19)
+No-one keeps this woman company: no caregiver, no friend, no husband.
+And I bet she knows that in twenty years, when I happen to be in a waiting room like this one for some reason or other, I won’t have anyone sitting beside me, either. (p.19)

 At the theatre: